 Only applicants who have completed (or will be completing) an ACGME-accredited residency program in Internal Medicine or Emergency Medicine, or one deemed substantially equivalent, will be considered for application.

-Prospective fellows need to submit the following documents:
+As part of the ERAS process, prospective fellows will need to submit the following documentation:

 - United States Medical Licensing Examination (USMLE) Step I, II and III scores or COMLEX Scores